mIRC-Scripters/mirckb/docs/source/beginner/aliases.rst

 Replacing Built-in Commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can intercept any script’s use of a built-in command, as long as they have not used the ! prefix to force execution of the built-in command without searching all the aliases for a match.
-For example, here’s something to trap echo commands and remove colors, bold, etc from the displayed string:
+You can intercept any script's use of a built-in command, as long as they have not used the ! prefix to force execution of the built-in command without searching all the aliases for a match.
+For example, here's something to trap echo commands and remove colors, bold, etc from the displayed string:

 .. code:: text